 Microsoft note that their Microsoft Windows 10 operating system and Edge web browser natively implement many of EMET’s features and mitigations, making EMET less relevant for Microsoft Windows 10.
 EMET is most useful to help protect previous operating system versions, legacy applications and third party software.

 Server application hardening especially internet-accessible web applications (sanitise input and use TLS not SSL) and databases, as well as other server applications that access important (sensitive or high-availability) data (e.g. customer, finance, human resources and other data storage systems).

 Server application hardening helps the organisation to conduct its business with a reduced security risk of malicious data access, theft, exposure, corruption and loss.

-The ACSC has developed guidance for securing content management systems running on web servers, as part of the ACSC responding to cyber security incidents involving adversaries compromising internet-accessible web servers and using ‘web shells’ which can facilitate remote access, administration and pivoting to the organisation’s internal systems.
+ASD has developed guidance for securing content management systems running on web servers based on experience in responding to cyber security incidents involving adversaries compromising internet-accessible web servers and using ‘web shells’ which can facilitate remote access, administration and pivoting to the organisation’s internal systems.

 Further guidance on protecting web applications is available in the Protecting Web Applications and Users publication.